MicrosoftDocs/fabric-docs/docs/data-warehouse/get-started-data-warehouse.md

 ---
-title: Get started with the Synapse Data Warehouse in Microsoft Fabric
+title: Get started with the Synapse Data Warehouse
 description: Steps to get started with a Synapse Data Warehouse in Microsoft Fabric.
 author: cynotebo
 ms.author: cynotebo